omnideconv/immunedeconv/README.md

 ```

 where `gene_expression_matrix` is a matrix with genes in rows and samples in columns.
 The rownames must be
+[HGNC](https://www.genenames.org/) symbols for human data, or [MGI](http://www.informatics.jax.org/mgihome/nomen/) gene symbols for mouse data.
-[HGNC](https://www.genenames.org/) symbols and the colnames must be sample names.
+The colnames must be sample names.
 For human data, the method can be one of

 ```
 quantiseq